 Thomas, D. 2019.
 Why are more and more car companies teaming up?
 BBC News.
 [Online] Viewed 7 April 2020.
 Available at: https://www.bbc.com/news/business-47376677

 Yang, S. And liang, C., 2017.
-Analysis on the Competitiveness of Tesla Development Mode and Its Enlightenment to the Development of Chinese Electric Vehicle Industry.
+Analysis of the Competitiveness of Tesla Development Mode and Its Enlightenment to the Chinese Electric Vehicle Industry Development.
 DEStech Transactions on Environment, Energy and Earth Sciences, (epee).

 Yoffie, D.B. and Fisher, D., 2019.
 Elon Musk's Big Bets Update, 2019.